NarminGale/Tea-Station-Project/README.md

 ## Description

 Welcome to the Tea Station Project. </br>
-We have used simply HTML5 and CSS3 in this project and also project is resposive.
+We have used simply HTML and CSS in this project and also project is resposive.

 #### Technologies

-- HTML5
+- HTML
-- CSS3
+- CSS